 Some of the links below are affiliate links, which means I will earn a commission at no additional cost to you, if you click through and make a purchase.
 Regardless, I only link to products we use on our homestead or believe in.

 This slow cooker cabbage rolls recipe is one of my very favorites.
-I’ve tried the unstuffed version and the oven version, but this is best cooked on low in the slow cooker.
-Is there any busy woman out there who doesn’t love her slow cooker?
+I’ve tried the unstuffed version and the oven version, but this is best cooked on low in the slow cooker of Instant Pot.
+Is there any busy woman out there who doesn’t love her slow cooker or Instant Pot?
 It’s like having a kitchen robot, I tell it when I want dinner, toss in the ingredients, and at supper time, an amazing meal is ready.
 Now if we could do this for the rest of the house…

 Disclosure: Some of the links below are affiliates.
 If you purchase something, I receive a small commission that helps keep this website free.
 Thank you kindly for your support.